$5,126 pp (USD)

 Maun/Okavango Delta

-Mokoro’s will be our main form of transport.
-Mokoros carry three people, two seated passengers and one driver.
-The driver stands in the rear of the canoe, (a real feat of balance), and uses a long wooden pole to propel and steer the Mokoro through the twisting channels.
-You will not be back at the camp until late in the afternoon and dinner will be at a local restaurant.
+Mokoros will be our main form of transport.
+It carries 3 people, 2 seated passengers and 1 driver.
+The driver stands in the rear of the canoe (a real feat of balance), and uses a long wooden pole to propel and steer the mokoro through the twisting channels.
+You will not be back at the camp until late in the afternoon, and dinner will be at a local restaurant.

 We will say our goodbyes to the Okavango Delta, as we enjoy our last sunset here before making our way to Nata the following day.